cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstop.md

 **`-t timeout_seconds`**

 Specifies a timeout threshold (in seconds) to wait for a segment instance to shutdown.
-If a segment instance does not shutdown in the specified number of seconds, `gpstop` displays a message indicating that one or more segments are still in the process of shutting down and that you cannot restart Greenplum Database until the segment instance(s) are stopped.
+If a segment instance does not shutdown in the specified number of seconds, `gpstop` displays a message indicating that one or more segments are still in the process of shutting down and that you cannot restart Cloudberry Database until the segment instance(s) are stopped.
 This option is useful in situations where `gpstop` is run and there are very large transactions that need to rollback.
 These large transactions can take over a minute to rollback and surpass the default timeout period of 120 seconds.

 **`-u`**

-This option reloads the `pg_hba.conf` files of the coordinator and segments and the runtime parameters of the `postgresql.conf` files but does not shutdown the Greenplum Database array.
+This option reloads the `pg_hba.conf` files of the coordinator and segments and the runtime parameters of the `postgresql.conf` files but does not shutdown the Cloudberry Database array.
 Use this option to make new configuration settings active after editing `postgresql.conf` or `pg_hba.conf`.
 Note that this only applies to configuration parameters that are designated as *runtime* parameters.

 **`-v`**